[PREV - PUTHOFF] [TOP]

 This required a major move on my part.

-Amazingly enough, my girl friend decided to follow me out there
+decided to follow me out there (where

-(where she expected to be miserable, and met her expectations)
+she expected to be miserable, and met

-I told myself I would only be there for a few years,
+would only be there for a few years,

-after which I'd try to get another company to move me back east,
+after which I'd try to get another

-and then I'd start thinking about grad school.
+I'd start thinking about grad school.

-After Westinghouse.
-Two years were up.
+After Westinghouse: Two years were up.
 Time to change jobs.

-I didn't come up with an offer from an East Coast company,
+I didn't come up with an offer from an East Coast company

 I decided to quit, and do the move on my own,